 - National Association of Social Workers (NASW) Member

-Ana has more than 10 years of experience providing mental health and addiction treatment services in outpatient settings and community programs.
-She is skilled in working with individuals with severe mental illness and children as young as three years.
+Ana has more than 11 years of experience providing mental health and addiction treatment services in outpatient settings and community programs.
+She is skilled in working with individuals who have experienced trauma and children as young as four years.
 She uses a compassionate, strength-based approach to empower clients to move toward greater health, effectiveness, and life satisfaction.
-Ana enjoys time with family, friends and pets, hiking and beach days at Lake Superior, fashion design, nature, and reading.
+Ana enjoys time with family, friends and pets, beach days at Lake Superior and hiking in the woods, fashion design, and reading.